einverne/einverne.github.io/_posts/2017-08-02-building-and-distributing-python-packages-with-setuptools.md

 ---
 layout: post
-title: "building and distributing python packages with setuptools"
+title: "使用 setuptools 创建并发布 python 包"
 tagline: ""
 description: ""
-category:
+category: 学习笔记
-tags: []
+tags: [python, linux, packages, module, ]
 last_updated:
 ---

 If you write something, and you want to share with the world.
 And let others use through `pip install`, you can upload your package to pypi.

 ## Create project layout
 Put your code in some fold like `douban`.
 Write your own `setup.py` to give basic info about this lib or package.
-And you can put a README.md file and LICENSE file
+And you can put a `README.md` file and LICENSE file

 	douban-dl/
 		LICENSE.txt